'The Real Love Boat' dating show to sail on CBS' fall lineup - NewsBreak

 By contrast, network rivals NBC and ABC have stocked their Wednesday lineups with comedies and dramas.
 There's more to guard against than just other broadcasters, given the rise of streaming services with splashy shows and on-demand convenience.

-That's prompted growing broadcast reliance on fare known to viewers, including spinoffs and reboots.
-But CBS, which leans on the scripted "NCIS" and "FBI" franchises, is also placing bets on a trio of unpedigreed new dramas this fall.
+That's prompted growing broadcast reliance on fare known to viewers , including spinoffs and reboots.
+But CBS, which leans on the scripted “NCIS” and “FBI” franchises, is also placing bets on a trio of unpedigreed dramas this fall.

 “East New York” stars Amanda Warren as the newly promoted head of a police precinct in the working-class neighborhood where she has roots.
 Jimmy Smits co-stars.
 “Fire Country” follows young convict (Max Thieriot, “Seal Team”) who joins a California prison-release firefighting program for a second chance.